jrmeier/fast-trade/README.md

 This will download the last month of data for BTCUSD from binance.us and store in a `archive/` directory.

-`ft download BTCUD --exchange binance.us`
+`ft download BTCUSD --exchange binance.us`

 This will backtest a file with a strategy.
 By default, it will only show a summary of the backtest.
 However, if you want to save the results, add the `--save` flag and it will go the `saved_backtests/` directory.